Developing Software Systems for IT Businesses Worldwide

 3rd International Symposium for ICS & SCADA Cyber Security 2015

-This second International Symposium for ICS & SCADA Cyber Security took place 11th - 12th September 2014 at St Polten University of Applied Sciences, Austria.
-Co-organised with Airbus Group Innovations and St. Polten University of Applied Sciences.
-The symposium brought together researchers with an interest in the security of industrial control systems, the topics of interests were broad, ranging from security for hardware/firmware used in industrial control systems, to system aspects of ICS such as secure architectures and vulnerability screening to the human aspects of cyber security such as behaviour modelling and training.
+The 3rd International Symposium for ICS & SCADA Cyber Security brings together researchers with an interest in the security of industrial control systems in the light of their increasing exposure to cyber-space.
+The topics of interests are broad, ranging from security for hardware/firmware used in industrial control systems, to system aspects of ICS such as secure architectures and vulnerability screening to the human aspects of cyber security such as behaviour modelling and training.

 The key objectives of this event were to bridge theoretical and applied research, as well as to serve as an interdisciplinary forum for exchange among researchers from the areas of security of industrial control systems in the light of their increasing exposure to cyber-space.